rmkoesterer/uga/README.rst

 **Pre-Installation Requirements**

-In order to avoid potential errors during installation, you may need to add the location of the R library libR.so file to your BASH_PROFILE
+To avoid potential errors during installation, you may need to add the location of the R library libR.so file to your BASH_PROFILE
 (ie. .bashrc, .bash_profile, etc).
 The following command will search your system for this file.

    >>> find /usr -name libR.so